 5. Aromatic bathing - I do think this is an amazing at home spa treatment and the next best thing to a massage.
 If you can lock yourself away in the bathroom once or twice a week for approx 20 minutes you will feel completely recharged and rejuvenated.
 Fill up the bath with warm water and then add approximately 6-8 drops of essential oils of your choice into a tsp of Jojoba or the Audra James Nourish Body Oil and then step in.
 The trick is to have a comfortable pillow behind your neck so you can relax and then inhale the aromatic vapours while you do that.
 Play some music that makes you feel happy - and grab a glass of wine or a cup of herbal tea at the same time.
 After about 15 minutes step out, pat yourself gently dry and apply a natural body oil while skin is still damp to seal in moisture.

 6. Mini meditation - who really has the time to meditate for hours?
 Yet a few minutes of meditation daily has numerous health benefits - it also means that when stressful things happen you can literally stop, take a breath and feel calm before you carry on.
 It's not complicated and there is no right or wrong way.
 For me, it's sitting in a quiet space, closing my eyes and then I just focus on my breathing for a few minutes.
-If my mind wanders (as it does) I just bring it back t my breathing.
+If my mind wanders (as it does) I just bring it back to my breathing.

 7. Facial massage - one of the reasons I incorporate so much of this into my treatments is that we tend to hold a lot of tension in the facial muscles and around the jaw area - a few minutes of facial massage helps to relieve that tension which means we not only feel more relaxed but it also means fewer wrinkles!
 Start by applying a facial oil or cream and apply over face - avoiding the eye area - then starting at the chin, using the pads of fingers just massage from the centre outwards - and work upwards repeating this.
 Once you reach the forehead you can then finish with sweeping strokes using your fingers.
 Finish by stroking along the eyebrows from the centre outwards and then gently massage the temples 2-3 times.
 If you are using a facial oil with relaxing essential oils - apply a small amount onto the upper chest and massage slowly for 2-3 minutes - this works especially well for women who tend to hold 'emotions' in that area.
+Make your evening skincare routine a relaxing selfcare ritual and start to enjoy cleansing, compressing and massaging your skin.